-VSDP provides income protection if you can't work because of a non-work-related or work-related illness, injury or other condition, such as surgery, pregnancy, complications from pregnancy or a major chronic or catastrophic condition.
+As a member of the State Police Officers' Retirement System (SPORS), you are enrolled automatically in the Virginia Sickness and Disability Program (VSDP) upon employment.
+VSDP provides income protection if you can't work because of a non-work-related or workrelated illness, injury or other condition, such as surgery, pregnancy, complications from pregnancy or a major chronic or catastrophic condition.
 VSDP focuses on assisting you with your recovery and helping you make a safe return to your full duties, if you are able.
 Benefits include:

-- · Sick leave.
+- Sick leave.

-- · Family and personal leave.
+- Family and personal leave.

-- · Income replacement if you can't work.
+- Income replacement if you can't work.

 - Return-to-work, medical rehabilitation and vocational rehabilitation programs.

 - Long-term care coverage.